 - Indian Accent is the hotel’s gastronomic showpiece.
 The famous venue offers inventive Indian cuisine by complementing the flavours and traditions of India with global ingredients and techniques.
 Indian Accent has won several awards and global recognition, including being the only Indian restaurant on the world’s 100 best restaurants list since 2015.

 CONS & THINGS TO KNOW

 - While good and friendly, the service is not as excellent as you would expect at a hotel of this caliber.
-The hotel’s staff members are plentiful, smiley and willing, but they are clearly not as well trained as their colleagues of the city’s Oberoi and Taj hotels (where service is exceptional).
-During my stay, there were several service hiccups, such as no assistance with the luggage upon arrival, wrong meal orders, intrusive behavior of staff at the spa, and housekeeping entering the room without knocking.
+The hotel’s staff members are plentiful, smiley and willing, but they are not trained as well as their colleagues of the city’s Oberoi and Taj hotels (where service is exceptional).
+During my stay, there were several service hiccups, such as no assistance with the luggage upon arrival, wrong meal orders at breakfast, intrusive behavior of staff at the spa, and housekeeping entering the room without knocking.

 - The resort’s gardens are not well maintained.
 The central ‘green’ lawn – which has the potential to be a showstopper – is a rather unattractive space, with bald patches, dried bamboo plants and an almost dead Ficus tree.
 That’s a huge contrast compared to the nearby Oberoi hotel, which features lush, well manicured gardens.
 I advise the hotel to hire a landscape consultant to make the most of its central courtyard.